• Skip to primary navigation

 2. Roll the cake up in a tea towel while it is warm.

-3. Make sure to cool the cake before applying the cream.
+3. Make sure the cake is cooled before applying the cream.

 4. Use this simple cake pan calculator to adjust ingredient amounts for a different baking pan.
 You will need to enter the length and width of your tin.